UniT: Data Efficient Tactile Representation with Generalization to Unseen Objects: Introduction

 1. \textbf{Easy to Train yet Broadly Applicable}: We introduce UniT, a tactile representation learning method for GelSight sensors.
-UniT uses VQVAE to learn a compact latent space and serve as the tactile representation.
-It can utilize data on a single simple object to learn a unified tactile representation that can be generalized to objects of different sizes and shapes.
+UniT uses VQGAN to learn a structured latent space and serve as the tactile representation.
+It can utilize data on a single simple object to learn a data efficient tactile representation that can be generalized to objects of different sizes and shapes.
 Through experiments in image reconstruction involving diverse objects, we demonstrate that the representation learned by UniT from a single simple object can capture information of unseen objects on contact configurations, object shapes, and dynamic marker motions induced by applied forces.
-This kind of transferability and generalizability makes UniT both straightforward to train and broadly applicable.
+This kind of generalizability makes UniT both straightforward to train and broadly applicable.

 2. \textbf{Deploy for Tactile Perception}: The tactile encoder trained through UniT can be seamlessly transferred to downstream tactile perception tasks.
 Furthermore, due to UniT's lenient data requirements during training, representations learned even from the simplest objects, such as a small ball, can effectively facilitate tactile perception of everyday objects.
-In experiments involving the task of estimating the in-hand 3D pose of the USB plug, UniT outperforms training of a ResNet \cite{he2016deep} from scratch, existing visual representation learning methods BYOL \cite{grill2020bootstrap} and MAE \cite{he2022masked}, and the state-of-the-art tactile representation learning method, T3 \cite{zhao2024transferable}.
+In experiments involving the task of estimating the in-hand 6D pose of the USB plug, UniT outperforms training of a ResNet \cite{he2016deep} from scratch, existing visual representation learning methods BYOL \cite{grill2020bootstrap} and MAE \cite{he2022masked}, and the state-of-the-art tactile representation learning method, T3 \cite{zhao2024transferable}.

 3. \textbf{Effective Visual-Tactile Policy Learning}: In our framework, UniT can be integrated into visual-tactile imitation learning pipelines, achieving high-precision manipulation tasks with rich interactions.
 The experimental results show that for tasks involving substantial robot-object-environment interactions, policies incorporating UniT outperform those based solely on vision and those that treat tactile images as regular visual inputs.